 Watch My Chicken Plov Video Tutorial

-Watch my video for step-by-step instructions and watch me put together the dish!
+Watch my YouTube chicken plov video tutorial for step-by-step instructions and watch me put together the dish!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!